F5Networks/f5-cloud-failover-extension/contributing/README.md

 ---
 ### Anatomy of an Configuration Request

-How does the project handle a `POST` request?
+How does the project handle a `POST` request to the configuration endpoint?

 `POST /mgmt/shared/cloud-failover/declare`